 Our authentic Thai satay sauce recipe makes a genuine Thai peanut satay sauce from scratch to go with Thai satay skewers.
-This isn’t an easy satay sauce recipe made with peanut butter – there are loads of those out there – although I do share short-cuts.
-This is a Thai peanut sauce that you’ll want to treat as a cooking project.
+This isn’t an easy satay sauce recipe made with peanut butter – there are loads of those out there – although I do take a few short-cuts.
+This is a traditional Thai peanut sauce that you’ll want to treat as a cooking project.

-If you’re planning on making the Thai chicken satay skewers recipe for sate gai, which we recently shared, which will make you Thai satay chicken in the Southern Thailand style that you’ll find at street food stalls all over Thailand, then you need this recipe for the Thai satay sauce to serve with it.
+If you’re planning on making the Thai chicken satay skewers recipe for sate gai, which will make you Thai satay chicken in the Southern Thailand style that you’ll find at street food stalls all over Thailand, then you need this recipe for the Thai satay sauce to serve with it.

-But note that this is a bit of a cooking project, even if I do share a few short-cuts.
+It’s one of our best recipes with nuts, even if it is a bit of a cooking project, and even if I do take a few short-cuts.
 This is not one of those easy peanut satay sauce recipes made with crunchy peanut butter.
-If you want one of those, just make this spicy peanut butter noodles recipe without the noodles.
+If you want one of those, try our Chinese style peanut sauce in this chicken salad recipe, or make this spicy peanut butter noodles recipe without the noodles.
 (Although it’s really delicious with the noodles.)

 There are so many easy peanut butter satay sauce recipes out there (including my own) that I wanted to share the authentic Thai satay sauce recipe we make, which is a slightly tweaked recipe from chef David Thompson’s Thai Street Food cookbook, for those of you who want to try making a genuine Thai peanut sauce from scratch.